hcarnes/hcarnes.github.io/_posts/2019-3-18-NYC-Geoclient-API .markdown

 ---
 layout: post
-title:      "NYC's GeoClient API: Filth Finder Edition"
+title:      "How NYC's GeoClient API Helped Geocode Restaurant Locations"
 date:       2019-3-24 00:010:15 -0500
 permalink:  nyc_geo_client_api
 published: true
 ---

-Did you know NYC has a [GeoClient API](https://developer.cityofnewyork.us/api/geoclient-api)?
-Filth Finder uses the NYC GeoClient API to load establishments from the NYC Open Data API, geocode the data, and store the data to the database.
-This post will unpack how the backend of Filth Finder works.
+Filth Finder is an application that loads NYC restaurants near you and allows you to view health inspection violations at each restaurant.
+One problem that had to be solved when developing Filth Finder was how to calculate the distance between the user and all of the amazing restaurants NYC has to offer.
+The NYC Open Data API provided the addresses for each restaurant, but Filth Finder needed the geolocation of those restaurants.
+Fortunately, NYC has a nifty[GeoClient API](https://developer.cityofnewyork.us/api/geoclient-api) that allowed Filth Finder to geocode the restaurant locations.

-> The term "establishment" refers to a restaurant.
+This post will unpack how Filth Finder's API works with a focus on geocoding.
+For future reference, the term "establishment" refers to a restaurant in this post.

-**Filth Finder is an application that loads NYC restaurants near you and allows you to view health inspection violations at each restaurant.
+**.
 You can view Filth Finder's code, including the backend, [here](https://github.com/hcarnes/filth_finder).**

 ## What does the Filth Finder Rails API do?